mikaelbr/node-notifier/README.md

   customPath: void 0 // Relative/Absolute path to binary if you want to use your own fork of terminal-notifier });

-notifier.notify({
+notifier.notify(
+  {
-  'title': void 0,
+    title: void 0,
-  'subtitle': void 0,
+    subtitle: void 0,
-  'message': void 0,
+    message: void 0,
-  'sound': false, // Case Sensitive string for location of sound file, or use one of macOS' native sounds (see below) 'icon': 'Terminal Icon', // Absolute Path to Triggering Icon 'contentImage': void 0, // Absolute Path to Attached Image (Content Image) 'open': void 0, // URL to open on Click
+    sound: false, // Case Sensitive string for location of sound file, or use one of macOS' native sounds (see below)
+    icon: 'Terminal Icon', // Absolute Path to Triggering Icon
+    contentImage: void 0, // Absolute Path to Attached Image (Content Image)
+    open: void 0, // URL to open on Click
-  'wait': false, // Wait for User Action against Notification or times out.
+    wait: false, // Wait for User Action against Notification or times out.
 Same as timeout = 5 seconds

     // New in latest version.
 See `example/macInput.js` for usage
     timeout: 5, // Takes precedence over wait if both are defined.
     closeLabel: void 0, // String.
 Label for cancel button
     actions: void 0, // String | Array<String>.
 Action label or list of labels in case of dropdown
     dropdownLabel: void 0, // String.
 Label to be used if multiple actions
     reply: false // Boolean.
 If notification should take input.
 Value passed as third argument in callback and event emitter.
+  },
-}, function(error, response, metadata) {
+  function(error, response, metadata) {
     console.log(response, metadata);
-});
+  }
+);
 ```

 **Note:** `wait` option is shorthand for `timeout: 5` and doesn't make the notification sticky, but sets